Childcare Volunteer Program in South Africa - Table View

 Accommodation and WiFi

-Volunteers are accommodated in volunteer houses and can expect to share a room with one to nine other volunteers.
-Bedrooms have single beds and bunk beds with bedding provided, but you will need to bring your own towel and toiletries.
+Volunteers are accommodated in volunteer houses and can expect to share a room with one to nine other volunteers of the same gender.

 The accommodation is safe and secure, located within a suburb near the communities where volunteers work.
 Living is comfortable and the volunteer houses have electricity (with occasional power outages) and running water with western toilets.